genesiscommunitysuccess/docs/versioned_docs/version-previous/03_server/10_integration/04_gateways-and-streamers/04_fix-xlator.md

 Fix code generation plugin is used to generate Java sources from a QuickFIX XML dictionary.

-Create a new maven module called {applicationName}-fix-messages.
+Create a new maven module called &#123;applicationName}-fix-messages.
 Add the following plugin dependency to the module pom file.

 If you need to create multiple modules, the name of each module must be:

-{applicationName}-fix-{type}-messages.
+&#123;applicationName}-fix-&#123;type}-messages.

 For example: